thottiamrp/modernweb-2019dec9/Labs/Ch00-Intro/README.md

 1. Another way to open the formatted view is by right-clicking the .md file in the Explorer view and choosing Open Preview.

- 1. While in Preview mode, if you double-click an area of the file, you will be taken back to the source markdown file for editing.
+ 1. While in Preview mode, if you double-click an area of the file, you will be taken back to the source markdown file for editing. `(As of 4/23/2018 this is still a bug.
+It has been logged.)`

 1. While viewing in the markdown edit view, switch to the formatted view by pressing Ctrl+Shift+V in the editor.